bschmalhofer/doc-developer/content/documentation/restructuredtext-primer.rst

 Hyperlinks
 ----------

 Hyperlinks can be used inline or referenced.
-For inline use, encapsulate the text of the link and the URL with back tick marks and two trailing underscore characters.
+For inline use, encapsulate the text of the link and the URL with grave accents and two trailing underscore characters.

 .. code-block:: rst

    Visit `OTRS website <https://otrs.com>`__ for more information.

-The link above will display as `OTRS website <https://otrs.com>`__.
+The link above will display as: `OTRS website <https://otrs.com>`__.

-To create referenced links, you have to separate the text and the links like:
+To create referenced links, you have to separate the text and the link.
+Example:

 .. code-block:: rst